9 ways to earn money working abroad this summer

 There are a number of companies that offer seasonal holiday rep work.
 Big names like TUI run their own training schemes, but there are alternatives out there if you'd prefer to work for smaller, independent companies.

 You'll have to do a course to receive a TEFL qualification before you're able to work.
-These can set you back anything between £100 – £800+ depending on whether you chose to study online or in a classroom.
+These can set you back anything between £100 – £1000+ depending on whether you choose to study online or in a classroom.

 But for the chance to work further afield in Asia, Africa or South America, for many it's worth the investment.
 Pay will vary from country to country, but you'll often find that some benefits, such as accommodation, are thrown in for free.